-At St Michael’s, we aim to show love, care and kindness to all in our community.
+At St Michael’s, we aim to show love, care, and kindness to all in our community.
 We value what we have and share with others, and we aim to enable everyone to achieve their full potential.
-In 2023, Ofsted again judged our school to be Good, particularly at a time when the benchmark for ‘Good’ is at the highest level it has ever been.
-I am delighted that the hard work undertaken by Governors and school leaders, at all levels, has been recognised, including the comments regarding our high expectations, Christian ethos, culture of mutual respect, provision for pupils’ wider personal development, PSCE, and prioritisation of reading strategies to ensure pupils catch-up and safeguarding provision.
+In 2023, Ofsted again judged our school to be ‘Good’, particularly at a time when the benchmark for ‘Good’ is at the highest level it has ever been.
+I am delighted that the hard work undertaken by Governors and school leaders, at all levels, has been recognised, including the comments regarding our high expectations, Christian ethos, culture of mutual respect, provision for students’ wider personal development, PSCE, and prioritisation of reading strategies to ensure students catch-up and safeguarding provision.

 The impact of the quality of education is underpinned by an ambitious and effectively structured curriculum.
 Ofsted recognised that lessons are structured effectively.
 Teachers model tasks skilfully, and they are adept in the way they implement the curriculum.
-They make good use of different forms of assessment to check what pupils know and understand.
-As a result, teachers quickly spot where pupils may need additional help.
+They make good use of different forms of assessment to check what students know and understand.
+As a result, teachers quickly spot where students may need additional help.

 I would like to take the opportunity to thank you for your support, and I look forward to working with you over the coming years.